schloerke/pygwalker-shiny/README.md

 - `ui.h1()`: Adds a header to the Shiny app.
 - `ui.markdown()`: Allows you to include markdown-formatted text for descriptions or additional information.
 - `ui.HTML()`: This is where `pygwalker` comes into play.
-The `pyg.walk()` function transforms the dataset into an interactive visualization, which is then rendered in the Shiny app through this HTML component.
+The `pyg.to_html()` function transforms the dataset into an interactive visualization, which is then rendered in the Shiny app through this HTML component.

 #### 4. Define the Server Function